Skip to content

 One of the easiest ways of finding out if a probiotic supplement has been researched is to look at the strains it contains.
-For example if the ingredients section on the packaging of the probiotic supplement lists L.acidophilus NCFM (Healthcare professionals can view this strain in the Probiotics Database: L. acidophilus NCFM®) you can type this strain name into a search engine, or a database of scientific research such as PubMed, to see what research publications are available.
+For example if the ingredients section on the packaging of the probiotic supplement lists L.acidophilus NCFM® (Healthcare professionals can view this strain in the Probiotics Database: L. acidophilus NCFM®) you can type this strain name into a search engine, or a database of scientific research such as PubMed, to see what research publications are available.
 For example ‘NCFM’ in PubMed yields over 100 publications, including references to trials demonstrating this strains effectiveness for abdominal cramps and occasional bloating.
 It can be difficult to find information about research on probiotic supplements where the strains are not included on the packaging e.g. ‘L. acidophilus’ in the ingredients list could mean any acidophilus strain ie. L. acidophilus NCFM® or L. acidophilus Rosell-52, and these strains have completely different research behind them1,2.
 A probiotic may even contain a strain of L. acidophilus which has no research.
-So a key marker of transparency with regards to research is if the full strain names are included in the ingredients list.
+So a key marker of transparency with regards to research is if the full strain names are included in the ingredients list of a probiotic supplement.

 L. acidophilus NCFM® can be found in For every day EXTRA Strength.